-It is clear that the first three terms in the right-had side of~\eqref{est:5} converge to zero as $k\to\infty$ by dominated convergence.
+It is clear that the first three terms in the right-hand side of~\eqref{est:5} converge to zero as $k\to\infty$ by the dominated convergence theorem.
 The analysis of the last term is more involving and hinges on the \emph{geometrical assumptions} on the set $\omega$ set forth in the statement of this theorem.

-In what follows, we limit ourselves to considering case~(b), i.e., the the case where $\omega$ is a rectangle and $\gamma_0$ is either an edge of the rectangle or contains the union of two parallel edges.
-For the sake of simplicity, we also assume that the origin is placed at one of the vertices of $\gamma_{0}$.
+In what follows, we limit ourselves to considering case~(b), i.e., the case where $\omega$ is a rectangle and $\gamma_0$ is either an edge of the rectangle or contains the union of two parallel edges.
+We also assume that the origin is placed at one of the vertices of $\gamma_0$.
 We observe that, for each integer $k\ge 1$, the set $\omega\setminus\overline{\omega_{1/k}}$ is the union of rectangles such that one of their edges is one of the edges constituting the portion of the boundary $\gamma_0$ where the boundary conditions of place are imposed.
 Examples of admissible configurations for the sets $\omega$ and $\omega\setminus\overline{\omega_{2/k}}$ are depicted in Figure~\ref{fig:1} below.

-The assumption on the geometry of the domain will turn out to be critical to establish the following inequality:
+The assumption on the geometry of the domain will turn out to be essential for establishing the following inequality:

 for all $\xi\in H^1(\omega)$ such that $\xi=0$ on $\gamma_0$, for some $C>0$ independent of $k$.
-To show the inequality~\eqref{Poincare}, we carry out some of the computations necessary to establish the Poincar\'e-Friedrichs inequality (cf., e.g., Theorem~6.5-2 in~\cite{PGCLNFAA}).
+To establish inequality~\eqref{Poincare}, we carry out some of the computations necessary to establish the Poincar\'e-Friedrichs inequality (cf., e.g., Theorem~8.3-3 in~\cite{Ciarlet2025}).
 For the sake of clarity, we present the main steps for establishing the sought inequality~\eqref{Poincare}.
 Fix $y_0\in\gamma_0$, and let $y\in\omega\setminus\overline{\omega_{2/k}}$ be such that $y=y_0-c\nu(y_0)$, for some $c>0$.
 To fix the ideas, we consider the strip of width $2/k$ in Figure~\ref{fig:1}(a).
-The absolute continuity along the lines (cf., e.g., \cite{Leoni2017}) enjoyed by the function $\xi$ and the fact that $\xi(y_0)=0$ in turn give:
+The absolute continuity along the lines (cf., e.g., \cite{Leoni2017}) enjoyed by the function $\xi$ and the fact that $\xi(y_0)=0$ give:

 Consequently, we have that: